-Course type: A Level • Awarding/exam body: Eduqas
+Course type: A level & Applied • Awarding/exam body: Eduqas

 Our programme of study is creative, critical and compelling in its approach.
 Media Studies offers a unique combination and of theory and practical work.
 Your study of Media will help you develop your appreciation of moving image and print media’s rich artistic, social and political traditions.
 Students will learn through close analysis of carefully chosen media texts, a thorough application of theoretical perspectives, and a major coursework project.